grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

   storage:
     type: s3
     bucketNames:
-      chunks: "<INSERT BUCKET NAME>"
+      chunks: "<INSERT BUCKET NAME>" #
       ruler: "<INSERT BUCKET NAME>"
       admin: "<INSERT BUCKET NAME>"
     s3:
-      # s3 URL can be used to specify the endpoint, access key, secret key, and bucket name
+      # s3 URL can be used to specify the endpoint, access key, secret key, and bucket name this works well for S3 compatible storages or are hosting Loki on-premises and want to use S3 as the storage backend.
+Either use the s3 URL or the individual fields below (AWS endpoint, region, secret).
       s3: s3://access_key:secret_access_key@custom_endpoint/bucket_name
       # AWS endpoint URL
       endpoint: <your-endpoint>